 This innovative initiative seeks to integrate the planning practices related to the preparation of strategic development plans and those related to the preparation of master plans in order to achieve many developmental objectives related to achieving social justice, optimal utilization of natural resources and achieving higher economic growth rates, in addition to contributing to the development of appropriate and apposite solutions to economic, social and environmental challenges, and to develop a spatial vision for the advancement of the less fortunate areas, especially the Palestinian communities located in Area C at the level of the West Bank governorates and their functional integration with its Palestinian surroundings.
-This will support national efforts led by the MoLG and UN-Habitat to adopt the New Urban Agenda and achieve the 2030 Agenda for Sustainable Development, including SDG 11, in line with the "Palestine Vision 2025-2050" document adopted within the framework of the National Spatial Plan that provides a general view of the vision framework in seven main areas: economy, urban development, infrastructure, demography, international relations, services and natural resources.
+This will support national efforts led by the MoLG and UN-Habitat to adopt the New Urban Agenda and achieve the 2030 Agenda for Sustainable Development, including SDG 11, in line with the "Palestine Vision 2025-2050" document adopted within the framework of the National Spatial Plan that provides a general view of the vision framework in seven main areas: economy, urban development, infrastructure, demography, international relations, services, and natural resources.

-It is worth mentioning that the SDSFs contribute to highlighting the spatial characteristics, identifying and assessing the resources and the sectoral needs of the governorates, which are carried out in an interactive and participatory environment among all parties, especially the most vulnerable groups.
+It is worth mentioning that the SDSFs contribute to highlighting the spatial characteristics. identifying and assessing the resources and the sectoral needs of the governorates, which are carried out in an interactive and participatory environment among all parties, especially the most vulnerable groups.
 This constitutes the basis for sound planning that directly affect the identification of sustainable spatial development policies at regional and, local levels.
 The SDSFs are equally important for the national and local levels.
-They serve as a guiding tool for promoting development priorities at the national and local levels.
-The process of developing SDSFs at the governorate level and the process of preparing strategic development and master plans for communities, in addition to coordination and identification of development priorities at the regional and local levels, will provide better opportunities for successful plans and contribute to the financing and implementation of projects emanating from them without wasting resources.
+They serve as a quiding tool for promoting development priorities at the national and local levels.
+The process of developing SDSFs at the governorate level and the process of preparing strategic development and master plans for communities, in addition to coordination and identification of development priorities at the regional and local levels will provide better opportunities for successful plans and contribute to the financing and implementation of projects emanating from them without wasting resources.
 Due to the importance of preparing SDSFs for governorates, the "District Strategic Development Planning Manual" was prepared by the MoLG in cooperation with the Ministry of Planning and with technical support from the United Nations Development Programme (UNDP) and financial support from the Irish Government.
 This manual aims to support and facilitate the process of achieving strategic development plans for the governorates to become the guiding strategies for the regional planning of the Palestinian governorates, which was piloted in the preparation of a strategic spatial development framework for Jenin governorate.
 In another context, MoLG has developed the "Urban Planning Manual" with technical and financial support of the Danish government to provide guidance for the preparation of master plans to complement the strategic development plans prepared at the local level, to place it within a spatial dimension that encompasses all development sectors.
 Moreover, the SDSFs for Tubas, Qalqilya and Bethlehem governorates have been developed with technical support of UN-Habitat and financial support of the Government of United Kingdom.
-Important to refer to the Sectoral Strategic Development Plan of East Jerusalem (2018-2022) as the main reference that reflects ambition of East Jerusalem during this period.
-Other relevant documents to bear in mind are 'The Strategic Development Plan of Arab Jerusalem: Its Jerusalem', released by the Palestinian Economic Council for Development & Reconstruction (PECDAR), 2012, and the strategic plan (2014-2016) issued by Welfare Association.
+Important to refer to the Joint UN Strategy for Hebron (2016) that was prepared by the UN family in Palestine with technical support from UN-Habitat and in partnership with the Governor Office in Hebron as a joint UN response to persistent challenging development conditions in Hebron Governorate.
+The Strategy was developed using a human-rights based approach to analyze the situation, identify human rights that are not respected, protected and fulfilled for the most vulnerable and disadvantaged people living in Hebron.